ErikBrorsson/MVDet/eriks_readme.md

   - [x] fixed bug in code
 - [x] Check why test scores are different during training and testing (see logs 5/7)
   - [x] fixed bug in code
+- [ ] run scene generalization exps on e.g., 1,3,5 -> 2,4,6.
+It makes sense to try with zero cameras overlapping.
+On the other hand, such scenarios are available in GMVD dataset
+- [ ] run exps with pretrained resnet18 (simply to set pretrained=True in this repo)

 ### implement EMA teacher